 Additional simulations and further analysis of the simulations shown here will be presented at the conference.
-Specifically, the generation and evolution of the vortical structures seen in these simulations that are associated with the interaction of the plumes with the crossflow will be described for a range of the controlling parameters [i.e., intensity of the heat source and the magnitude of the shear of the crossflow].
-In addition, the implications of the results of these simulations for the dynamics of plumes arising from wildland fires will be discussed.
+Specifically, the generation and evolution of the vortical structures seen in these simulations that are associated with the interaction of the plumes with the vertically sheared ambient atmospheric winds will be described for a range of the controlling parameters (i.e., intensity of the heat source and the magnitude of the vertical shear).
+In addition, the implications of the results of these simulations for the behavior of plumes arising from wildland fires will be discussed.